 Tiffany Bow Ribbon Engagement Ring in Platinum

-If you have the budget for your engagement ring that’s on the larger side, this Tiffany & Co. bow ribbon platinum engagement ring is a glamorous choice.
+This Tiffany & Co. bow ribbon platinum engagement ring is the perfect choice for glamorous brides.
 It has a stunning center diamond and loops of smaller diamonds set in platinum.
 The bow-shaped design is a homage to 17th century France when such jewels symbolized love and marriage.

 Brilliant Earth Platinum Luxe Viviana Diamond Bridal Set